maddigits/maddigits.github.com/_posts/2013-02-08-using-git-like-a-pro.md

 category: posts
 ---

-Git has a lot of features, but, well, 90% of who use it doesn't know half of them, and, well, maybe, someday, one of those features can "save your life".
+Git has a lot of features, and I bet that 90% of who use it (including me) doesn't know half of them.
+Well, maybe, someday, one of those _"unknown features"_ can _"save your life"_.

-So, I decided to compile a small list of useful git commands, tips and tricks that use or used sometime in my work.
+So, I decided to compile a small list of useful git commands, tips and tricks that I use or used sometime in my work.

 Of course, if you have yours tricks/tips (and you probably have), comment above the post or ping me at twitter/mail/anything, I'll be glad to add your tip and